 Where do you want to be in your life in five years?
 Write it down so you can achieve the things in life you desire.

 My mother was a warrior.
-She worked even when she was very sick.
+She worked even when she was very sick (not contagious).
 She got dressed, put on a smile and did her job.

 Just because you were invited over someone’s house, doesn’t mean you should move in.